Or what if we ask – how are you?

 This is surprisingly difficult to answer.
 Sometimes yes, sometimes no. That mutability is simply unavoidable — it’s the experience of being human.
 And would we, really, be able to live if it were any other way?

-Being “ok” as a person, in a fundamental way, means believing that I have value.
-If I am ok it means simply that I have value as part of the world.
+We can separate being ‘OK’ from our emotions or moods.
+Being “OK” as a person means believing that I have value.
+If I am OK it means that I believe I have value in the world.
 And all humans have value, right?
 (It’s the law so it must be true…).

-The ideal (and let me stress, ideal…) is that most of the time we believe we are ok and others are ok.
+The ideal (ideal, but perhaps not possible 100% of the time…) is that most of the time we believe we are OK and others are also OK.

-To counteract and cope with not-ok-ness we layer more childhood decisions on top of this base-layer.
-Such as “I’ll be ok just as long as I … “ [insert all sorts of decisions and coping strategies that make us feel safe]: am perfect, don’t get close, keep trying, keep quiet… etc etc.
+To counteract and cope with not-OK-ness we layer more childhood decisions on top of this base-layer.
+Such as “I’ll be OK just as long as I … “ [insert all sorts of coping strategies that make us feel safer]: e.g. am perfect, don’t get too close, keep trying, keep quiet… etc.